This company is not yet accredited. To learn more, see reviews below or submit your own.

-- Advanced tech: The smaller coverage area means Cox can devote more resources to speed for its customers.
+Advanced tech: The smaller coverage area means Cox can devote more resources to speed for its customers.
 It is introducing 1 gigabit-per-second speeds in many markets by the end of 2016.

-- Rapid growth: Cox is aggressively trying to enter new markets in Arizona, California and Nevada while rolling out Gigabit service and expand its coverage area.
+Rapid growth: Cox is aggressively trying to enter new markets in Arizona, California and Nevada while rolling out Gigabit service and expand its coverage area.

-- Bundle designer: Instead of a limited number of bundles to choose from, Cox allows customers to create the ideal Internet, TV and phone bundle for their needs.
+Bundle designer: Instead of a limited number of bundles to choose from, Cox allows customers to create the ideal Internet, TV and phone bundle for their needs.

-- Some services are free: There are no initial setup fees with Cox, and it offers free cloud storage services that vary based on the selected package.
+Some services are free: There are no initial setup fees with Cox, and it offers free cloud storage services that vary based on the selected package.

-- Best for Consumers in the 18 selected states who want the fastest Internet service for high data usage.
+Best for: Consumers in the 18 selected states who want the fastest Internet service for high data usage.

-Cox Internet Company Profile
+Cox Internet Company Information